A Sega Model 3 Arcade Emulator

 Fragment shader(s) failed to link, vertex shader(s) linked.

-In other cases, no errors will be reported but the graphics will be incomplete, missing all textures and lighting, as shown below.
+In other cases, no errors will be reported but the graphics will be obviously wrong, missing all textures and lighting, as below.
 This is known to occur when using the Mesa Radeon drivers.

 The only workaround is to use an external shader file with some effects removed.
 Go here for further instructions.